Do you feel the need for speed? You should, because site speed plays a big role in SEO and providing a good user experience.

 All Yellow websites are built using Duda, which means they’re automatically optimised for speed by using simple techniques like:

-- Optimizing images across devices (ensuring image sizes are reduced without any loss of quality).
+- Optimising images across devices (ensuring image sizes are reduced without any loss of quality).

 4. Enable browser caching.